ScopeLift/scopelint/README.md

 # ScopeLint

-_Work in progress, not ready for use_
+A simple and opinionated tool designed to for basic formatting/linting of Solidity and TOML code in foundry projects.

 ## Overview

-This is a simple and opinionated tool designed to for basic formatting/linting of Solidity and TOML code in foundry projects.
 Solidity formatting uses the configuration in `foundry.toml`, and TOML formatting has a hardcoded configuration.

 Formatting and checking does the following: